 As one of the most beautiful beaches in Costa Rica, Conchal is a must see.
 Not only does it have clear turquoise waters, but the shore is made up of sparkling white shells instead of sand!
 Check out our Conchal beach guide for more.

-Playa Flamingo is not too far from Conchal and boasts an upscale, luxury community.
+Playa Flamingo is not too far from Conchal and has an upscale, luxury community.
 If you’re looking for an ocean view mansion or condo, this is the place to go!

 This beach town further south in Guanacaste is one of the best places to go for families.
 Samara boasts beginner surf waves, stunning sunsets and a more mellow laid back beach atmosphere than Tamarindo.